Patrick-Carnevale/Patrick-Carnevale/README.md

 - 📫 How to reach me ...
 Teams
 - ⚡ Fun fact: ...
 Me like cheese

-- If you find errors or would like to reuse anything for your own purposes, please feel free to contact me at Patrick.Carnevale@va.gov
+- If you find errors or would like to reuse anything for your own purposes, please feel free to contact me via MS Teams

 <!---
 Patrick-Carnevale/Patrick-Carnevale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.